glasnt/talks/2017_01_LCA_JavaScript/slides.md

 it's awe-ful, full of aw

-even with all it's edgecases, it's the devil you know, and it powers a lot of modern society.
+even with all it's edgecases, it's the devil you can't avoid.

+you have no alternative in the browser.
 ---
 > ...
 JavaScript is no more weird or broken than any other scripting language<br> - <a href="https://twitter.com/seldo/status/728686963868344320">Laurie Voss, npm</a> <!-- .slide: class="center" -->

-Note: however, javascript is no more weird or broken than any other langue
+Note: however, javascript is no more weird or broken than any other language

 ---
 ## Other languages have wats <!-- .slide: class="center" -->